kubernetes/community/contributors/design-proposals/raw-block-pv.md

         pdName: "gce-disk-1":
       path: /dev/sdb
 ```
 * Important implemenation detail: This design then assumes the specification of 'volumeDevices' that the volume bound will be a block device.
-The binding and validation should support this assumption.

 # Container Runtime considerations
 It is important the values that are passed to the container runtimes are valid and support the current implementation of these various runtimes.
 Listed below are a table of various runtime and the mapping of their values to what is passed from the kubelet.